 Preparing effectively will give you confidence going into that all important interview.
-Even if you’ve asked all the above questions, expect the unexpected!
+But even if you’ve asked all the above questions, expect the unexpected!
 Remember that no two interviews are ever the same and you can’t guarantee any part of it.
-So be sure make the most of every opportunity given to you throughout the process and be clear on the key things you want someone to know about you.
+Be sure make the most of every opportunity given to you throughout the process and be clear on the key things you want someone to know about you.

 - Are they making a selection based on these interviews alone?